cboling/omci/README.md

-# omci
+# OMCI

-OMCI gopacket library
+OMCI gopacket library supports the encoding and decoding of ITU G.988 OMCI messages